Prof. Benjamin P Weiss

 Research Summary

-Professor Weiss is interested in the formation, evolution, and history of the terrestrial planets and small bodies, with particular interests in paleomagnetism and geomagnetism, planetary geophysics, meteoritics, and planetary paleoclimate and habitability.
-He studies meteorites and samples from extraterrestrial bodies to understand the history of these planetary geophysical and geochemical processes.
-He joined the MIT faculty in 2004.
+Professor Weiss studies the formation, evolution, and history of planets and small bodies, with a particular focus on paleomagnetism and geomagnetism and habitability.
+I conduct laboratory analyses of planetary samples and in situ spacecraft exploration of solar system bodies to understand the history of planetary physical and chemical processes.

 Recent Work